fighting the reflection deficit

 “Unfortunately, organisations are often permeated by a reflection deficit.
 Critical questions are seen as uncomfortable.
 Instead, we assume a position of compliance where we try not to give anyone a reason to complain.
 We may then end up in a situation where everyone does the right thing, a positive spirit prevails and everything seems good, but in fact functions poorly,” says Mats Alvesson.

 Read more: “Leadership is overestimated; rely more on employees”

 Functional stupidity can be catastrophic

-Mats Alvesson has together with fellow researchers Roland Paulsen and Yiannis Gabriel, has also studied how academia is to ensure that the publication of research truly helps create meaning and seek solutions to the issues facing society – rather than maintaining a culture where research is sufficient in itself.
+Mats Alvesson has together with fellow researchers Roland Paulsen and Yiannis Gabriel also studied how academia can ensure that the publication of research truly helps create meaning and seek solutions to the issues facing society – rather than maintaining a culture where research is sufficient in itself.

 Trust and understanding essential for organisational change efforts

 Different views and values within an organisation can complicate collaborations with other organisations – and within the organisations themselves.
 However, leaders who are prepared for this may be more successful in navigating their way through the storm unscathed.
 This is discussed in an article by researcher Anna Brattström in the prestigious Academy of Management Journal.
 Together with Dries Faems from WHU – Otto Beisheim School of Management, she writes about the importance of managers understanding that their employees do not always share the same values as they do, or as the management.

 “For an individual, a new collaboration with an external organisation may mean that something they are an expert in is no longer needed.
 In this case, the individual will hardly share the same position on the collaboration as, for example, the management.
 Therefore, it is important for leaders to be aware of the personal consequences that a change may entail.
 Employees who feel under threat may drive a process in an undesired direction for the company,” says Anna Brattström.